IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 # Introduction

-{{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources and associated suggested network behavior, which are described in a MUD file hosted in its manufacturer's server.
+{{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources and associated suggested network behavior.
+The behaviors are described in a MUD file hosted in its manufacturer's server.
-By providing a MUD URL by the device, the network manager can locate this MUD file and determine the required network authorization of the device.
+The device provides a MUD URL to the network manager, which can locate this MUD file and determine the required network authorization of the device.

 In some cases, e.g., the firmware update, the network behaviors of the device may change,